 Two other properties of abrasives are brittleness and refractoriness.

-- Refractoriness property of an abrasive gives the withstanding capacity of it grain when operation temperature is increased so that it does not get scattered.
+- Refractoriness property of an abrasive gives the withstanding capacity of it grain when operating temperature is increased so that it does not get scattered.

 - Sharp nature of an abrasive is known by its brittle and friable property.
-Abrasive substance can do alteration or remove material from other objects when it is quite sharp.
+The abrasive substance can do alteration or remove material from other objects when it is quite sharp.